kailas-muke/scrapper/README.md

-Disclaimer: Not all web pages scrapable.
+Disclaimer: Not all web pages are scrapable.